 For the best return on your AAdvantage miles, you’re better off redeeming your miles for flights.
 American Airlines divides its flight awards into two categories – AAnytime and MileSAAver awards.
 As you can see from the chart below, MileSAAver awards are the way to go with AAdvantage miles:

 If you’re flexible and have the patience and time to scour the AAdvantage site for available flights, you can really stretch your miles with MileSAAver awards.
-According to the current American Airlines flight award chart, MileSAAver redemptions require as few as 7,500 miles each way for flights within the contiguous United states.
-The price goes up from there – as high as 110,000 miles – depending on your destination and whether you’re flying peak or off peak and economy or business/first class.
+According to the current American Airlines flight award chart, MileSAAver redemptions require as few as 7,500 miles each way for flights within the contiguous U.S. The price goes up from there – as high as 110,000 miles – depending on your destination and whether you’re flying peak or off peak and economy or business/first class.